vikashiscool/FEWD-UXDI-2day/day1/README.md

 - **HTML** describes the structure and the semantic content of a web document.
 It is the scaffold that adds various layout elements to your website.
 (The bones!)
 - **CSS** is a set of style properties that give your page its look and feel.
 (The skin?)
-- **JavaScript** adds interactivity to the page.
+- **JavaScript** (and its libraries) adds interactivity to the page.
 When the user clicks a button, or submits a form, or there is some other kind of **event**, Javascript knows what to do.
 (The muscle.)

 Demo it in Chrome Dev Tools